CircleCly/cs61bl-su22-lesson-plans/lab09.md

 **First things first I’m the realest**

 **What went really well today? :)**
+  I did much better at timing compared with yesterday.
+I felt that I spent fewer time talking and gave students more time to work on the lab.

+  Although I still cough quite a bit, I now bring plenty of water to drink, so whenever I feel uncomfortable, I just drink water.

 **What didn’t go so well?**

-**Presentation**

-Did you:

-*   speak in a clear voice that could be easily heard?
-*   write clearly?
-*   listen carefully to students’ comments and questions without interrupting?
-*   appear confident?
-*   appear enthusiastic?
-*   provide clear explanations?
-*   explain terminology?
+  There were some audio issues which I'm not sure why happened.
+Furthermore, When I did one on one the eduroam at Soda 277 network betrayed on me and made me could not hear one student.
+However this did not have too much of an impact on my mini-lecture.

 **Ideas for improving your presentation:**

-**Classroom Climate**

-Did you:

-*   address students of all genders equally?
-*   address students of different ethnic groups equally?
-*   address shy and forthcoming students equally?
-*   feel like students were generally happy (e.g. no angry students)?
-*   take the time to learn your students’ names?
+  Keep the trick of drinking water if you are coughing.

 **Ideas for improving the classroom climate:**

-**Student Participation**

-*   Are students comfortable interacting with you?
-*   Are the students comfortable interacting with each other?
-*   How often were you talking versus the students?
-*   Did you encourage the students to ask questions?
-*   Are students comfortable asking “stupid” questions?
-*   Were you happy with how long it took for students to answer your questions?
-*   Did the students seem interested and engaged?
+  Keep up the good work!

 **Ideas for improving student participation:**

-**Focusing on Students**

-Did you:

-*   try to answer a student’s question with a question?
-*   try to find out what the students knew before giving an explanation?
-*   provide explanations to address both struggling and excelling students?
-*   feel like students understood your explanations?
-*   feel like students, in general, really understand with the material?
+  Today's content was a bit bland and not much place for students to ask questions.
+Moving into the more conceptual stuff, I will give students more guiding questions.
+Exam prep was great today so I should keep letting students discuss exam prep questions.

 **Ideas for tailoring your teaching to the needs of your students:**
+  I feel like the idea of putting an optional demo for iterators is quite useful for students, and it also saves students time.

 **Lab/1-on-1 Interactions**

 You may skip any questions that are not applicable.

 *   What fraction of students did you interact with?
+Most students.
+However not a lot came because the lab was easy & some of them skipped lab because they knew they have the recordings.

 *   Did you interact with the shy students?
+Yes.
 *   Did you refrain from assuming manual control of the keyboard?
+Yes.

 **Ideas to improve 1-on-1 interactions:**
+  Troubleshoot the audio & network issue.

 **Link to previous self-reflection:**
+  @439